This section contains guidance for those making LPC, GDL and SQE course applications.

 3. Create your form

 Once you have successfully registered and logged in via My Applications, you will be able to select what you want to apply for – a GDL/Law Conversion course, LPC or SQE preparation course (Use the Eligibility Checker if you are unsure).

-When you have made your selection, an online application form is created for you.
-You can only create one of the same form type (LPC, GDL, SQE) per academic year, but can create different form types if you want to apply for more than one qualification route (e.g. a GDL and SQE application, or a LPC and SQE application).
+An online application form is then created for you.
+You can only create one of the same form type (LPC, GDL, SQE) per academic year, but can create different form types if you want to apply for more than one qualification route (e.g. 1 x GDL + 1 x SQE or 1 x LPC + 1 x SQE).

 You can complete the various sections of the form in your own time and in whatever order you wish, however, each section needs to be completed and saved (indicated by the green tick where completion of the section is mandatory) before you can submit your form.